 Debt instruments that meet the hold-to-collect business model test and sole payment principal and interest ("SPPI") contractual cash flow test are carried at amortised cost using the effective interest method, if the time value of money is significant.
 Gains and losses are recognised in income when the debt instruments are derecognised or impaired, as well as through the amortisation process.
-This category of financial assets includes cash at bank and in hand excluding the short-term deposits, trade and other receivables including accrued income and investment at amortised cost.
+This category of financial assets includes cash at bank and in hand excluding the short-term deposits and trade and other receivables.